decentraland/builder/smart-items.md

 ![example-smart-item](https://user-images.githubusercontent.com/2781777/101214934-a00c0c00-365b-11eb-8a89-c3a2c097729d.gif)

-Each smart items contains a manifest (aka `asset.json`) that defines its static characteristics (it's useful to generate UIs to configure it), and a script (aka `item.ts`) that executes its behavior on runtime.
+Each smart items contains a manifest (aka `asset.json`) that defines its configuration parameters (it's useful to generate UIs), and a script (aka `item.ts`) that executes its behavior on runtime.

 ## Manifest